tgfotEt/tgfotEt/README.md

 - The number of questions in your problem set must be between 1 and 500, inclusive.
 - The total size of your json file must not exceed 100KB.
 - Each question's format must follow one of the question types mentioned above.
-- If any of the conditions are not met, the website will return an error.
+- If any of the conditions above are not met, the website will return an error.
 - Remember that everyone will be able to use your question bank after you upload it!

 ## Edit your Question Bank